mattwaite/JOUR491-News-Applications/syllabus.md

 Congrats, you’re all hired.
 We’re on the job now.
 We all have an A. Our job is to keep it.
 You keep it by:

-Showing up.
+* Showing up.
 It’s mandatory and not only that, it’s a really good idea.
 We’re going to be moving very, very fast.
 Miss a class, get left behind.

-Participating.
-One third of the class is going to be discussion.
+* Participating.
+A lot of this class is going to be discussion.
 I want you to argue.
 I want you to tell me I’m full of it.
 Debate forms better ideas.
 Non-participation will be graded poorly.
-Doing.
+* Doing.
 We’re going to build a project.
+You will have tasks assigned to you that others will be relying on.
 Getting your hands dirty reflects well on you.
 Avoiding work does not.

 Do your work, hit your deadlines, mix it up in class and you’re probably going to get an A. Simple.